kennytm/rustup-toolchain-install-master/README.md

     -V, --version       Prints version information

 OPTIONS:
-    -c, --component <components>...      additional components to install, besides rustc and rust-std --github-token <github_token>    An authorization token to access GitHub APIs -i, --host <host>                    the triples of host platform
+    --channel <channel>                  specify the channel of the commits instead of detecting it automatically -c, --component <components>...      additional components to install, besides rustc and rust-std --github-token <github_token>    An authorization token to access GitHub APIs -i, --host <host>                    the triples of host platform